-Two factors, the relative sizes of the TS and BS (RBTS approach) and their genetic relationship (PBTS approach), influenced the levels of PAs across FAW resistance datasets corroborating earlier reports (31,63,65,98,99,109,110).
-A net increase in PAs for maize resistance to FAW was realized when the size of the TS was increased from 37% (0.694 to 0.714) to 63% (0.833 to 0.838) similar to earlier reports on wheat yield (111).
-This increase was followed by a slight gain in predictability at 75% (0.837 to 0.843) and 85% (0.843 to 0.847), and thus, the PAs plateaued when TS sizes above 63% were considered in this study as reported earlier in other studies (21,64,111-113).
-Thus, future GS programs for maize resistance to FAW could be designed around TS composed of a minimum of 60% of the entire breeding germplasm to achieve high genetic gains.
+Two factors, the relative sizes of the TS and BS (RBTS approach) and their kinship (PBTS approach), affected the PAs across FAW resistance datasets which corroborated earlier reports

+(31,74,76,109,110,114,115).
+A net increase in PAs for maize resistance to FAW was realized when the size of the TS was increased from 37% (0.694 to 0.714) to 63% (0.833 to 0.838) similar to earlier reports on wheat yield (116).
+This increase was followed by a slight gain in predictability at 75% (0.837 to 0.843) and 85% (0.843 to 0.847).
+Similar to results in the current study, PAs were reported to reach a plateau and not increase significantly when TS reached a certain size (21,75,116-118).
+Consequently, future GS programs for maize resistance to FAW could be designed around TS composed of a minimum of 60% of the entire breeding germplasm to achieve high genetic gains.
 These results were further supported by the highly significant (p>2.2e-16) positive correlation (R=0.92) between TS size and PAs.
-Similarly, positive correlations between the number of lines in the TS and the PAs, and plateau for the PAs were also reported by Edwards et al.(111).
+Similarly, positive correlations between the number of lines in the TS and the PAs, and plateau for the PAs were also reported by Edwards et al.(116).

-The composition of the TS and its relationship with the BS are determinant factors for the genomic predictability of complex traits (63,114-116).
-In the current study, using the PBTS approach, these two parameters were more important than the size of the TS since higher PAs were achieved in FAW.Ped2 (0.862 to 0.864) with a TS of 31.09% compared to all other FAW PBTS datasets including FAW.Ped3 (0.114 to 0.750) with the largest TS of 66.22%.
+The composition of the TS and its relationship with the BS are determinant factors for the genomic predictability of complex traits (74,119-121).
+In the current study, using the PBTS approach, these parameters were more important than the size of the TS since higher PAs were achieved in FAW.Ped2 (0.862 to 0.864) with a TS of 31.09% than in all other FAW PBTS datasets including FAW.Ped3 (0.114 to 0.750) with the largest TS of 66.22%.
 In fact, FAW.Ped3 achieved the lowest PAs among all the PBTS FAW datasets.
-These results were further illustrated by the significantly (p<0.0036) negative correlation (R=-0.45) between the sizes of the PBTS and the achieved PAs.
+These results were further illustrated by the significantly (p<13e-08) negative correlation (R=-0.33) between the sizes of the PBTS and the achieved PAs.

-However, it is not very clear why the predictions for the BS FAW.Ped3 (47 CIMMYT SB and SP resistant lines) and the TS (DH, IITA SB, and NaCRRI lines) led to lower PAs for FAW.Ped3.
-A possible explanation could be that these two sets were distantly related since only two and one CIMMYT SB and SP resistant lines, respectively, were used as parents to develop the DH lines.
-Spindel et al.(113) argued that high PAs can be achieved with small-sized TS when lines in the TS and the BS are closely related, since such TS would sample the full genetic diversity of the population.
-However, the more distantly related the TS and the BS are, the larger the required TS size to reach high PAs (113).
-Using the CIMMYT SB and SP resistant lines as a TS would most likely lead to lower PAs since such a TS would be additionally disadvantaged by its small size (47 lines).
+However, it is not very clear why the prediction between the BS FAW.Ped3 (47 CIMMYT SB and SP resistant lines) and the TS (DH, IITA SB, and NaCRRI lines) led to lower PAs in FAW.Ped3.
+A possible explanation is that these two sets were distantly related since only two and one CIMMYT SB and SP resistant lines, respectively, were used as parents to develop the DH lines.
+Spindel et al.(118) argued that high PAs can be achieved with small-sized TS when lines in the TS and the BS are closely related, since such TS would have sampled the full genetic diversity of the population.
+However, the more distantly related the TS and the BS are, the larger the required TS size to reach high PAs (118).
+Using the CIMMYT SB and SP resistant lines as a TS would most likely lead to lower PAs since such a TS would be additionally disadvantaged by small size (47 lines).
 The DH lines in the current study are involved as a TS in most of the best performing GP datasets evaluated in the current study (both in the RBTS and PBTS approaches) and as unique lines in the BS of the best performing pedigree-based BS (FAW.Ped2).
-This DH population could be of interest in future breeding activities targeted at improving insect resistance in maize (23,117-119) and potentially useful for GS of complex traits with low to moderate heritability (120).
+This DH population would be of interest in future breeding activities targeted at improving insect resistance in maize (23,122-124) and potentially useful for GS of complex traits with low to moderate heritability (125).